w3f/Grant-Milestone-Delivery/maintenance_evaluations/Substratesnap_Maintenance_3_Noc2.md

 ## General Notes

-Previous invoice was update.
-They worked more on it compared to the previous month.
+Previous invoice was updated.
+They put more work into it compared to the previous month.